wwycf/Spotify-upgrader/README.md

 !help command - Use this command to check help for specific command.
 !redeem country email code - Use this to invite your account to Spotify Family Plan !refresh - Use this command to detect newly added codes in codes file.
-!restock file - Use this command to restock bot (file is filename without .txt) - Currently Slow !stock country - Check stocks for specific country !stock all - Check stocks for all countries
+!restock all - Use this command to restock all countries !restock country - Use this command to restock specific country !stock country - Check stocks for specific country !stock all - Check stocks for all countries
 !info - informations about bot.